 To leave an even bigger impression, try to highlight how you’re living the nomadic life.

-You could be traveling the country full-time in an RV(and earning while doing so), or you could be living the island life in South East Asia.
+You could be travelling the country full-time in an RV (and earning while doing so), or you could be living the island life in South East Asia.

 Or you could just be working from home, when you want, and how much you want.